fpoirotte/cryptal/README.rst

 Contributions
 -------------

-To contribute patches to the API:
+To contribute patches for the API:

 * `Fork this project <https://github.com/fpoirotte/cryptal/fork>`_
 * Prepare your patch